brucemc/go/README.md

+#go utils

-Parser for go games in SGF  (Smart Game Format) Files that can be used to render latex igo diagrams or to underpin a GUI application.
+Parse go games in SGF  (Smart Game Format) Files into a form that can be used to render latex igo diagrams or a GUI application.

 Build and run unit tests
 - cargo build